 Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
 Were obvious changes made to access or entry possibilities?
-Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.3.2 "Operating indicators on the MLC 311 receiver").
-Interrupt an active beam or the protective field (see figure) with a suitable, opaque test object: Checking the protective field function with test rod (only for safety light curtains with a res- olution of 14 40 mm) Does the OSSD LED on the receiver illuminate constantly red while the protective field is interrupted?
+Test the effectiveness of the safety sensor: The LED 1 on the safety sensor must illuminate green (see chapter 3.4.2 "Operating indicators on the MLC 510/A receiver").
+Interrupt an active beam or the protective field (see figure) with a suitable, opaque test object: , , , , , , , , , , , , , , , , , , , , olution of 14 40 mm) • Does the state LED on the receiver illuminate constantly red while the protective field is interrupted?